mjohnnywest/python_challenge/README.md

 To ensure proper operation of the code, confirm that the proper CSVs are in the "Resources" folders for both scripts

 ## Instructions:
+1. Download the repository
+2. The script for PyBank is in the PyBank folder, titled main.py/ipynb
+3. The script for PyBank is in the PyBank folder, also titled main.py/ipynb
-Download the repository and ensure the correct CSVs are in the resources folder
+4. ensure the correct CSVs are in the resources folder for each script

 1. If using Jupytr, run open Jupyter notebook and navigate to the "main.ipynb" for whichever challenge part you would like to run
 2. Run each code block in order from top to bottom